 The discussion of IO/PO strips identified that there is likely no current need to have separate reporting lines to identify these items within the investment schedules.
 However, it was identified that the ability to identify these investments with a code (or other feature) would allow for future aggregation and assessment.
 This was requested to be considered as part of the reporting revisions.

 Embedded Derivatives / Underlying Variables: Discussion occurred on the language that precludes bond reporting based on the appreciation or depreciation of an underly collateral value or other variable.
 Although industry comments noted that the intent of the language was understood, it was identified that the language could be interpreted to mean that amounts in both the magnitude and timing of principal and interest payments must be known in advance, and it could also be interpreted to mean the amounts need to be contractual in nature but can still vary as long as the variability is not dependent on the appreciation or depreciation of an asset or variable.
 It was also noted that the reference to “other variable” could be interpreted to mean interest is not allowed to vary based on any variable or just the appreciation or depreciation of the variable.
-After discussing these comments, revisions were drafted to clarify that the exclusion is not intended to restrict variables that are commonly related to debt instruments such as but not limited to plain vanilla inflation or benchmark interest rate adjustments (such as with U.S. TIPs or SOFR-Linked coupons), scheduled interest rate step-ups, or credit rating-related interest rate adjustments.
+After discussing these comments, revisions were drafted to clarify that the exclusion is not intended to restrict variables that are commonly related to debt instruments such as but not limited to plain vanilla inflation or benchmark interest rate adjustments (such as with U.S. TIPs or SOFR-Linked coupons), scheduled interest rate step-ups, or credit-quality related interest rate adjustments.
+(As detailed in footnote 2, this exclusion is not intended to encompass nominal interest rate adjustments.)
 This guidance has also been incorporated within the provisions for determining whether a debt instrument represents a creditor relationship and is applicable for debt instruments structured as issuer credit obligations and asset-backed securities.

 Accounting for Debt Securities That Do Not Qualify as Bonds: